-Overall, I think the Retributor Armour metallic paint as a base color in the pot is awesome.
+Are you looking for the best metallic gold paint for your miniature and modeling needs?
+Retributor Armour metallic paint as a base color in the pot is awesome.
 On the other hand, operate the spray version with caution (it’s not worth it in my opinion).
-For miniature painting that require a warm gold metallic, definitely consider the base citadel gold metallic paint, Retributor Armour.
+For miniature painting that require a warm gold metallic paint, definitely consider the base citadel gold metallic paint, Retributor Armour.

-Read on for more review details and two (2) useful tips for painting with Retributor Armour gold below.
+Continue reading for more details and two useful tips for painting with Retributor Armour gold metallic paint.

 I’ve been painting a lot of Adeptus Custodes models from Games Workshop (GW) for a personal Warhammer 40k collection.
 I really liked the gold metallic theme, shiny and warm, with splashes of red, which reminded me of the ancient Roman military.
 So I went with the studio scheme using the box art as a reference.